 We operate under the name “House of Hope” because we work every day to restore a sense of hope and dignity for all who enter our doors.

 The Salvation Army Food Bank in Vernon BC is a member of Food Banks British Columbia (FBBC) and an affiliated member of the Canadian Association of Food Banks.
-We are the only authorized Food Bank in Vernon.

 Need Food Assistance?
 We’re here to help!